 Near Federation Square.
 Melbourne CBD (Central Business District) in the background.

-great meeting spot with friends, there are often street performers hanging about that you can just sit and watch, there is a decent bar on the edge of Federation Square towards the Yarra that serves large beers.
+- Federation Square.
+This is a great meeting spot with friends, there are often street performers hanging about that you can just sit and watch.
+There is a decent bar on the edge of Federation Square towards the Yarra River that serves large beers.
 This spot gets busy at night with people going to the bars.
-Very nice spot to just chill and watch life go by.
+Very nice area to just chill and watch life go by.
 There are sometimes events here.
 Across from Fed Sq is Flinders Street Station.
 The cathedral across the street is St. Paul’s.

-- The Alexandra Gardens and Queen Victoria Gardens are on the other side of the Yarra from Fed Sq, very lovely green areas.
+- The Alexandra Gardens and Queen Victoria Gardens are on the other side of the Yarra from Fed Sq; very lovely green areas.
 A nice place to picnic, play some footy, or just wander around.
-There may be a cost for the Queen Victoria Gardens, not sure.
+There may be a cost for the Queen Victoria Gardens, I'm not sure.

 - The Docklands.
 This is a shopping area down by Melbourne Harbor.
 The shops are pricey but it is a nice area to wander through and just look.
 There are nice restaurants there too, but again, pricey.
 In the warmer months there are occasionally festivals and performers.

-like most Chinatowns.
+- Chinatown.
+It's like most Chinatowns.
 A lot of restaurants with hostesses standing out front to draw you in.
 It is colorful and cultural, and if you are lucky you can find some yummy sushi or peking duck.
-Melbourne has a strong Asian influence so you can find lot of good Asian cooking if you look hard enough.
+Melbourne has a strong Asian influence so you can find lots of good Asian cooking if you look hard enough.
 I recommend reading restaurant reviews before you sit down though, some places are definitely better than others.